PyGSDR/PyGS/README.md

   import pickle
   import pandas as pd
   from datetime import datetime
-  from ReconstructionMisc import MVAB from ReconstructionMisc import reconstruction
+  from PyGS.ReconstructionMisc import MVAB from PyGS.ReconstructionMisc import reconstruction

   # Please specify the path to where the "examples" folder is saved.
   # Parameter settings here need extra files in the "examples" folder.
   # You may follow the instruction to start over with the initial settings.

   rootDir = '/home/ychen/Desktop/PyGS/examples/'
-  inputFileName = '/selected_event.p'
+  inputFileName = '/selected_event.p' # The file includes the flux rope parameters

   SFR_detection_list = pd.read_pickle(open(rootDir + inputFileName,'rb'))
   reconstruction(rootDir, spacecraftID='WIND', FR_list=SFR_detection_list, eventNo=1,